Troland/how-javascript-works/cryptography.md

     );
   })
   .then(function (cipherText) {
-  //This prints out the ciphertext, converting it from ArrayBuffer to 16-bit unsigned String
+  // This prints out the ciphertext, converting it from ArrayBuffer to 16-bit unsigned String
     console.log("Cipher Text: " + arrayBufferToString(cipherText));
-  //This will decrypt ciphertext with secret key and algorithm
+  // This will decrypt ciphertext with secret key and algorithm
     return window.crypto.subtle.decrypt(algoEncrypt, secretKey, cipherText);
   })
-  //This prints out the plaintext, converting it from ArrayBuffer to 16-bit unsigned String .then(function (plainText) {
+  // This prints out the plaintext, converting it from ArrayBuffer to 16-bit unsigned String .then(function (plainText) {
     console.log("Plain Text: " + arrayBufferToString(plainText));
   })